-Unfortunately, the risk of discrimination in the workplace is all too real but there are plenty of things you can do as an employer to ensure you stay on the right side of the law.
+The risk of discrimination in the workplace is all too real.
+But the good news is that there are plenty of things you can do as an employer to ensure you and your team avoid discriminating against potential employees.

 Create a standard set of criteria

 Before you place your job advert, write down the skills the candidates need and the criteria they must fulfil to be eligible for the role.
 Share this job selection criteria amongst everyone involved in the recruitment process to ensure everyone has the same record.

 These criteria should be applied to all applicants to ensure they are judged and dealt with in the same way.
 Once you have the job criteria ready you can start to develop the questions you will need to ask to get the right information.
 This helps you stay away from discriminatory questions that aren’t relevant to the role.

 A word of caution – make sure your criteria don’t inadvertently favour or discriminate.
 Requesting qualifications from a certain type of establishment for instance, automatically limits who can apply for a role.

 Also, consider factors such as the hours of work – are long hours and lots of travel truly a necessity?

 When you draw up your job advert be careful not to use discriminatory words and phrases.
 For example, asking for a barmaid or kitchen boy could be discrimination because it suggests that only women or men should apply.
 It also suggests you are looking for someone of a certain age.